lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_020_opaque_type_aliases_alt/README.md

 - Use your experience from the exercise on Extension Methods to fix the compilation errors of the form `value {name} is not a member of org.lunatechlabs.dotty.sudoku.CellUpdates`
-    - Tip: Fix all of the compilation errors of this form `value {name} is not a member of ...` before tackling the other types of error like `Found: ...
+    - Tip: Fix all the compilation errors of this form `value {name} is not a member of ...` before tackling the other types of error like `Found: ...
       Required: ...`
     - Tip: Some of the mission members for our new opaque type are generic (i.e.